Develop an Azure AI chat agent with the Microsoft Agent Framework SDK

 For this exercise, you’ll use starter code that will help you connect to your Foundry project and create an agent that can process expenses data.
 You’ll clone this code from a GitHub repository.

-4. In the Explorer view, navigate to the Labfiles/07-agent-framework/Python folder to find the starter code for this exercise.
+7. In the Explorer pane, expand the Python folder to view the code files for this exercise.

 python -m venv labenv